demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 ---
 id: tut-setup-dev-codespace
-title: Setup Your GitHub Codespace Environment
+title: Set Up Your GitHub Codespace Environment
 ---

 This tutorial provides a step-by-step instructions for setting up a personal Codespace for developing Cortex XSOAR content.